1. What is a Community Land Trust (CLT)?

-Affordable home self builders – either for rent or sale, usually work as a small group organising and often undertaking a significant part of the construction work.
+Affordable home self builders / custom builders – either for rent or sale, usually work as a small group organising and often undertaking a significant part of the construction work.

 A further variation on this is homes for rent or part sale involving a self- finish element to help reduce costs.